zellij-org/zellij-org.github.io/content/news/config-command-layouts.md

 weight: 10
 ---

-We just release a new version of Zellij with lots of exciting features and improvements.
+We just release [Zellij 0.32.0](https://github.com/zellij-org/zellij/releases/tag/v0.32.0) with lots of exciting features and improvements.

 In this version, we emphasized features geared toward advanced users.
-Zellij already gives a great experience to users new to terminal multiplexers.
-We would now like to make configuring the tool easier, as well as grant power users the ability to harness their terminal workspace beyond the limits of their imagination.
+We feel Zellij already provides a great experience to users new to terminal multiplexers, and would now like to make configuring and personalizing the tool easier.
+We want to grant power users the ability to better harness their terminal workspace, expressing their imagination and sharing their findings with the community.

+You can go right ahead and [install it](https://github.com/zellij-org/zellij#how-do-i-install-it) or read on for more details.

 ### YAML => KDL
 ![kdl file preview](/img/kdl-file-preview.png)